-London Master Gardeners also operated a phone help line for the public to call with gardeneing questions at the Civic Garden Greenhouses.
+London Master Gardeners also operated a phone helpline for the public to call with gardening questions at the Civic Garden Greenhouses.
 The phone line was staffed on Saturdays but was eventually upgraded to an answering system where Master Gardeners could access messages from home.

 In 1996 it was announced that OMAFRA would no longer be able to fund the Master Gardener Program and by February 1998 Master Gardeners of Ontario Inc. (MGOI) was formally incorporated to serve as the umbrella group for our Ontario members.

-London (Middlesex) Master Gardeners continue to strengthen our message and education through the media; appearing for 5 years on the A Channel Morning Show, numerous radio apperances as well as contributing a significant number of gardening articles, not only to local publications and organizations but to many across the country.
-The London Middlesex Master Gardeners are Ontario’s leaders in gardening presentations to the public and will this year log well over 100 hours of presentations to groups including: Landscape Ontario, Canada Blooms and a host of local organizations throughout Southwestern Ontario.
+London Middlesex Master Gardeners continue to strengthen our message and education through the media; appearing for 5 years on the A Channel Morning Show, numerous radio appearances as well as contributing a significant number of gardening articles, not only to local publications and organizations but to many across the country.
+The London Middlesex Master Gardeners are leaders in presenting accurate and unbiased gardening advice to the public.
+Each year we log thousands of volunteer hours.
+We also lend our support to like-minded non-profit groups to help at their plant sales and events.

 Special thanks to all members, past and present, who have contributed to our success and make this such a meaningful group.
 Additional thanks to all the under-appreciated co-ordinators who try to keep us on the straight and narrow.
-We are the beneficiaries of the Master Gardeners who have passed on and fondly remember: Marion Gorrie, Bob Whitlock, John Gillett, and Donna Hickmott.
+We are the beneficiaries of the Master Gardeners who have passed on and are fondly remembered: Marion Gorrie, Bob Whitlock, John Gillett, Donna Hickmott, and Elmer Jorgensen.

 We are the longest reigning Master Gardener group in Canada.
-As we proudly celebrate over 25 years, we hope that if you ever have a gardening concern you will continue to ask a London Middlesex Master Gardener.
+We hope that if you ever have a gardening concern you will continue to ask a London Middlesex Master Gardener.